software-tools-books/js4ds/_chapters_en/promises.md

 }).then((total) => console.log(total))
 ```

-- but this is a lot of nesting and (potentially) a lot of unnecessary waiting around
+- but this is a lot of nesting, doesn't scale, and (potentially) a lot of unnecessary waiting around
 - the answer is `Promise.all`
 - returns an array of results from completed promises _after all have resolved_
     - order of results corresponds to that of promises in input array